keygen-sh/example-stripe-integration/README.md

 Visit the following url: http://localhost:8080 and fill out the purchase form.

+## Common Issues

+### Incorrect ENV variables

+In case of errors, please double check all of your environment variables.
+If one of the variables are incorrect, it may cause API authentication issues.

+### Protected account

+**Please note that this example requires that your Keygen account is set to unprotected**, because this example handles user creation on the front-end.
+You can update this setting on your [account's settings page](https://app.keygen.sh/settings).
+If you would prefer to keep your account protected, the logic for user creation would need to be moved to a server-side URL.

+### Other issues

+Here's a few things to double check when a problem arises:

+1. Make sure you're using the correct account ID (find yours [here](https://app.keygen.sh/settings))
+1. Make sure you're using a product token or admin token (the token should start with `prod-` or `admi-`)
+1. Make sure you're using the correct policy ID (it should be a UUID)
+1. Make sure that your Stripe environment variables are correct
+1. Make sure all dependencies have been installed via `yarn install`
+1. Make sure you have correctly configured webhooks for both Keygen _and_ Stripe
+1. Make sure that the webhook URL is accessible from the public internet via `ngrok`

 ## Questions?

 Reach out at [support@keygen.sh](mailto:support@keygen.sh) if you have any